cylondata/twister2/docs/tutorial/twister2-overview.md

 The task layer provides a higher-level abstraction on top of the communication layer to hide the details of execution and communication from the user, while still delegating data management to the user.
 At this layer, computations are modeled as task graphs which can be created either statically as a complete graph or dynamically as the application progresses.
-The task system comprises of task graph, execution graph, and task scheduling process.
+The task system comprises of

+1. Task Graph API
+2. Task Scheduler
+3. Executor

-#### Task Graph
+#### Task Graph API

 A node in the task graph represents a task while an edge represents a communication link between nodes.
 Each node in the graph holds information about the inputs and its outputs (edges).
 Also, a node contains an executable user code.
 The user code in a task is executed when events arrive at the